AskTheRav

 • Music, Sefiras HaOmer

-From when and till when are you not allowed to listen to music?
+From when and till when, during the days of Sefira, are we not allowed to listen to music?

 Continue Reading